Kunull/Writeups/docs/Pwn College/Assembly Crash Course.md

 ## level 24

 > Create a two jump trampoline:\
-> Make the first instruction in your code a jmp\
+> &emsp;Make the first instruction in your code a jmp\
-> Make that jmp a relative jump to 0x51 bytes from its current position\
+> &emsp;Make that jmp a relative jump to 0x51 bytes from its current position\
-> At 0x51 write the following code:\
+> &emsp;At 0x51 write the following code:\
->   Place the top value on the stack into register rdi\
+> &emsp;&emsp;Place the top value on the stack into register rdi\
->   jmp to the absolute address 0x403000\
+> &emsp;&emsp;jmp to the absolute address 0x403000\

 We have to combine the concepts learnt in [level 22](#level-22) and [level 23](#level-23).